MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/nc-hidspicx-evt_hidspicx_resetdevice.md

 ## -description

-The **EVT_HIDSPICX_RESETDEVICE** routine returns a NTSTATUS indicating whether the reset was successful or not.
+The **EVT_HIDSPICX_RESETDEVICE** callback function is implemented by the client driver to respond to requests to reset the device.

 ## -parameters

 ### -param Device

-WDF handle to the device object this method is being called for.
+A handle to a framework device object the client driver obtained from a previous call to [WdfDeviceCreate](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).

 ## -returns

-NTSTATUS indicating whether the reset was successful or not.
-This method is not expected to fail at runtime, and may result in a failure of the device by HidSpiCx.
+[NTSTATUS](/windows-hardware/drivers/kernel/using-ntstatus-values) value indicating whether the reset was successful or not.

 ## -remarks

-The client driver is expected to implement and provide a reset callback.
-The class extension will call this function only while the hardware is in a working state (post-D0Entry after Interrupts / DMA enabled, and pre-D0Exit before Interrupts / DMA disbaled), at passive IRQL.
+The class extension will call this function only while the hardware is in a working state, at passive IRQL.

-The client driver shall synchronously reset the device, and return a status code indicating whether the physical reset was successful (*not* upon receipt of the reset response ??? which will be later provided to the class extension as an input report).
+The client driver synchronously resets the device and returns a status code indicating whether the reset was successful.

 ## -see-also